The Novel Editors

 Home | Editing and Placement | Application | Bios and Testimonials | Google MTM | Contact

 There are no great writers, only great rewriters.
-We rewrite your novel with you, hand in hand, for as long as it takes to prepare it for submission to agents and publishers.
+We write or rewrite your novel with you, hand in hand, for as long as it takes to prepare it for submission to agents and publishers.

 Three-book deal in 2016 with St. Martins for new mystery series, Paula Munier as author.

 Her last nonfiction book on craft, Writing With Quiet Hands, reviewed on Amazon - "Paula Munier's Writing with Quiet Hands is the real deal.
 Munier knows writing and publishing from all the angles and covers them in such a way as to teach, inspire, and encourage.
 If you want to learn, turn the pages and behold." - Reed Farrel Coleman, New York Times best-selling author of Robert B. Parker's The Devil Wins.

 To date in 2019, Paula has clocked over 120 official deals with major publishers as an agent for Talcott-Notch Literary Agency.